Lighthouses of Somalia

 Note: Puntland is

-a region at the northeastern corner of Somalia that has declared itself
+a region at the northeastern corner of Somalia that declared itself

-autonomous, though not independent.
+autonomous, though not independent, in 1998.
 The government of Puntland has made

 attempts to suppress piracy along its coasts, although piracy remains